 The Karkonosze Mountains (Giant Mountains in English) beckon with some mid-sized Polish ski resorts to the east of Krakow.
 They have similar seasons (December-April) and altitudes as Czech ski resorts, which are super close.
 The most famous here is Karpacz.

 So, you’re settled on a ski trip to Poland?
 Great choice.

 One of the first things you’re going to want to consider is exactly where to base yourself.
 We’ll have more info on the various ski fields there are to pick from later.
 For now, let’s consider the towns you can opt for.

 Where you choose will largely depend on whether you’re after a holiday laden with some of the best skiing in Poland, or if you’re after a city break with some skiing on the side…

 There are some downsides to consider when basing yourself for skiing in Krakow.
-Traffic can get unbearable on the main road leading from the city to the mountains, which means you can sometimes waste a whole half day sitting in the car.
+Mainly, traffic can get unbearable on the road leading from the city to the mountains, which means you can sometimes waste a whole half day sitting in the car.
 (A new highway is being built to remedy that but progress as of Jan 2020 is looking slow!).

 You will already have seen us mention the resort of Bialka Tatrzanska.
-It’s one of the biggest destinations for skiing in Krakow and the biggest resort for skiing in Poland overall (as of 2019).
-There’s more information on its pistes and facilities below, but for now suffice to say it’s another option for a base when skiing in Krakow.
+That’s because it’s one of the biggest destinations for skiing in Krakow and the biggest resort for skiing in Poland overall (as of 2020).

-It’s linked to a small, stretched-out village that’s got an ever-growing number of mountain taverns and guesthouses.
-It’s quaint and much quieter than Zakopane (no apres at all, really) but is the prime pick if you’re a beginner or just want to be the first on the slopes come morning.
+The skiing is centred on a small, stretched-out village that’s got an ever-growing number of mountain taverns and guesthouses.
+It’s quaint and much quieter than Zakopane (no apres at all, really).
+Moreover, it might just be the prime pick if you’re a beginner or just want to be the first on the slopes come morning.